jakebailey/talk-ts-congress-2023/slides.md

 # Great!
 Let's do it.

-How can we...
+The question is.. how can we:

 - Switch to imports (duh).
-- Preserve the same behavior.
+- Maintain the same behavior.
 - Preserve our public API.

-All while the team is still working!
+All while the team is still committing code!

 _Oh, and also..._